Home || Records || My interests

 Musselburgh Town Council

-Musselburgh belonged anciently to the Abbey of Dunfermline in Fife.
-An attempt in 1632 to raise its status to that of 'Royal Burgh' was squashed by Edinburgh Town Council, who feared competition on their doorstep.
+Musselburgh belonged anciently to the Abbey of Dunfermline in Fife, the lands of Inveresk being part of that abbey's `Regality of Dunfermline'.
+An attempt in 1632 to raise its status to that of `Royal Burgh' was squashed by Edinburgh Town Council, who feared competition on their doorstep.
 This prevented Musselburgh from engaging in foreign trade.

 [Source: Paterson's book.
 Paterson is referring to a time, perhaps as early as 1700, when the 'burgh' included nothing more than the houses in Musselburgh High Street.
 The limits of the burgh were steadily expanded, as is clear from Population in 1792.]